streamnative/function-mesh-website/docs/functions/run-function/run-java-function.md

 ## Submit Java Functions

 After packaging your Pulsar Functions, you can submit your Pulsar Functions to a Pulsar cluster.
 This section describes how to submit a Java Functions through a Functions CRD.
-Function Mesh supports using the Functions CRD to define Pulsar Functions.
+You can use the `image` field to specify the runner image use for creating the Java Functions.
+You can also specify the location where the package or the Docker image is stored.

 1. Define a Java Functions by using a YAML file and save the YAML file.